Log in

 • Lease term: For undergraduates, 39 weeks for freshmen, 38 weeks for returner non-finalists, and 40 weeks for returner finalists; and 51 weeks for postgraduates.
 For some historic Bailey colleges (like University/Castle), students may be required to vacate their rooms during Christmas and Easter breaks.

 Choosing off-campus Durham University private accommodation offers students more independence, modern facilities, and lease stability, while university halls offer a traditional start.
-Choosing off-campus housing through uhomes.com provides several strategic advantages over the collegiate system:
+Opting for off-campus Durham University student accommodation through uhomes.com provides several strategic advantages over campus dorms:

-• Continuous 51-Week Tenancies (No Holiday Move-outs): Unlike many historic Bailey colleges that require students to vacate rooms during Christmas or Easter, our private accommodations offer uninterrupted occupancy.
-You can keep your belongings safe in your room all year round without the hassle of vacation storage or temporary relocation.
+• Continuous 51-Week Tenancies (No Holiday Move-outs): Unlike many historic Bailey colleges that require students to vacate rooms during Christmas or Easter, our private accommodations offer uninterrupted occupancy for 51 weeks.
+You can stay or keep your belongings safe in your room all year round without the hassle of vacation storage or temporary relocation.

 • Guaranteed Availability (Beat the Ballot): Durham’s college rooms are often allocated via a lottery or "ballot" system for returning students, leaving many without a bed.
 Private accommodation offers guaranteed booking, allowing you to secure your home for 2026/27 as early as November.